ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/heatmap_opacity.md

 ---
+noindex: true
-Title: "Heatmap Opacity - ScottPlot 4.1 Cookbook"
+title: "Heatmap Opacity - ScottPlot 4.1 Cookbook"
 Description: "Heatmaps have an Opacity property that can be set anywhere from 0 (transparent) to 1 (opaque)."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71